tianocore/edk2-pytool-extensions/docs/user/features/rust_environment.md

 ## Usage

-The primary purpose of the functionality in `rust_environment` is to be used in a build plugin wrapper.
+The primary purpose of this functionality is to be used in a build plugin wrapper.
 However, the public functions may be used in other contexts as well.
 The following functions are available:

 - `run()` - Checks the current environment for Rust build support.
   - The checks can be customized with the `custom_tool_checks` and `custom_tool_filters` parameters.